Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Are big infrastructure projects coming to Oxford as of 2026?

-As of early 2026, the biggest infrastructure project affecting Oxford property values is the £161 million Oxford Station Enhancement, which includes a new platform, improved accessibility, and a replacement bridge on Botley Road that will reopen by August 2026.
+As of early 2026, the biggest infrastructure project affecting Oxford property prices is the £161 million Oxford Station upgrade (known as Oxfordshire Connect), which will deliver a new platform, a rebuilt Botley Road bridge, and improved pedestrian and cycling access, directly benefiting neighbourhoods like Jericho, Osney, Botley corridor, and the city-centre fringe.

 For the latest updates on the local projects, you can read our property market analysis about Oxford here.